U. Srinivas: Career

 He made his debut public Carnatic concert performance in 1978 during the Thyagaraja Aradhana festival at Gudivada in Andhra Pradesh.
 Thereafter, at age eleven, in 1981, he gave his first public concert in Chennai at the Indian Fine Arts Society during the December Music Season, and never looked back.
 He started off playing the acoustic mandolin, but he later switched to the electric mandolin as he felt it allowed the playing of lengthy, sustained notes - the quintessential component in classical Indian music - in addition to making them clearly audible.
 George Harrison's favorite piece of Indian music was Mandolin Ecstasy.
 "It was, like, my dad's favourite album of all time," says (Dhani) Harrison.
 "U Srinivas is 27 now and still making music.
 He plays an electric five-string mandolin, he's fantastic...."

 Over his career, he toured across the world, and collaborated with John McLaughlin, Michael Nyman, and Michael Brook.

 He was the first musician to use the electric mandolin in Carnatic music: he modified the electric western instrument, using five single strings instead of the traditional four doubled strings to suit the Carnatic pitch, raga system, and especially gamakas, or nuanced oscillations.
-Starting in 1982, he performed regularly during the December season of the prestigious Madras Music Academy, performing there every year except in 2002 - December 23 of each year was a reserved slot for U. Srinivas - the highest accolade.
+Starting in 1982, he performed regularly during the December season of the prestigious Madras Music Academy, performing there every year except in 2002 - 23 December of each year was a reserved slot for U. Srinivas - the highest accolade.
 Srinivas performed at age thirteen at the Berlin Jazz Festival.
 Initially booked to play a half-hour concert after Miles Davis, Srinivas won a standing ovation, and had to play for another hour.
 "He's got it in him.
 He's fantastic," said the legendary Don Cherry at the time.
 Guitarist John McLaughlin first heard a tape of this concert by the thirteen-year-old prodigy, and was left very impressed.
 He played at the Olympic Arts Festival, Barcelona in 1992 and in 1995 recorded a successful fusion album with Michael Brook.
 When John McLaughlin revived his group Shakti, and renamed it Remember Shakti, in 1997, he asked Srinivas to join the group and tour the world with it, along with other Indian musicians Zakir Hussain, Shankar Mahadevan, and V. Selvaganesh.
-Srinivaswas a leading player of the group.
+Srinivas was a leading player of the group.
 Srinivas toured extensively across the world, in his own right - he played in Australia, Southeast Asia, Southwest Asia, and extensively and frequently across the United States and Canada.